meganz/mpenc_doc/source/protocol.rst

 packet out-of-order, i.e. if we haven't yet received all of its parents, we simply defer processing of it until we have received them.

+References must at least be second-preimage-resistant, with the pre-image being some function of the *full* verified-decrypted referent message (i.e. content, parents, author and readers), so that all members interpret them consistently.

-To be precise, it is important to note that parent references are only claims.
+Our definition based on hashing packet ciphertext, together with using a shared group encryption key, guarantees the above property for our case.
+However to be precise, it is important to note that such references are only claims.
 Their truth is susceptible to lying; the claimant may:

-- make false claims, i.e. refer to messages they haven't seen; hashes give some protection here, but they could e.g. reuse a hash they saw from someone else;
+- make false claims, i.e. refer to messages they haven't seen; second pre-image resistance gives *some* protection here, but an attacker could e.g. reuse a hash value that they saw from another member;
 - make false omissions, i.e. not refer to messages that they have seen.

-We have rules that enforce some logical consistency here:
+We have rules that enforce some logical consistency across references:

 - a message's parents must form an anti-chain, i.e. none of these parents may directly or indirectly (via intermediate messages) reference each other;
 - an author's own messages must form a total order (line).

 This gives some protection against arbitrary lies, but it is still possible to lie within these constraints.
-However, we don't offer protection for this; we believe that there is no benefit for an attacker to make such lies, and that the cost of any solution would not be worth the minor extra protection.
+Nevertheless, we omit protection for the latter, since we believe that there is no benefit for an attacker to make such lies, and that the cost of any solution would not be worth the minor extra security.

-References must also have the property that the same reference to a packet is interpreted (decrypted and verified into content, parents and membership) by all of its members identically.
-Our simple hash-based definition, together with using a shared group encryption key, guarantees this for our case.

-For a more detailed exploration, including tradeoffs of the "defer processing" approach to strong ordering, and ways to calculate references to have better resistance against false claims, see [msg-2o0]_.
+For a more detailed exploration, including tradeoffs of the *defer processing* approach to strong ordering, and ways to calculate references to have better resistance against false claims, see [msg-2o0]_.